A little history and context:

 Red town sculpture park.
 Summer 2016.
 Photo credit: Josue Chavez

 Jing’an has a more business-district feel compared to the former concessions.Skyscrapers and shopping malls alternate along big avenues.
 People’s Park, a centrally located green space, gives a bit of respite from the dense downtown.It encompasses the Grand Theater for performing arts, Shanghai MoCA museum as well as the MoCA Pavilion which shows more experimental work.
 The nearbySoviet-style Exhibition Center hosts many of the city’s art fairs, and the gigantic Jing’an temple is a Buddhist landmark to the north of the neighborhood.

 Residencies: am space

-M50, on Moganshan Road, is Shanghai’s biggest gallery cluster.
-Hundreds of galleries occupy former textile factory buildings, and many cafés also took up residence in the area, because apparently, where there’s art, there’s coffee.
+M50, on Moganshan Road, is Shanghai’s biggest gallery cluster, with over a hundred galleries of contemporary art occupying former textile factory buildings.
+Many cafés also took up residence in the area, because apparently, where there’s art, there’s coffee.

 Residencies: Chronus Art Center